runtimeverification/k/README.md

 ## Building with Nix

 By default, Nix will build the project and its transitive dependencies from source, which can take up to an hour.
-We recommend setting up the binary cache at [kore.cachix.org] to speed up the build process significantly.
+We recommend setting up [the binary cache](https://app.cachix.org/cache/kore) to speed up the build process significantly.

 To build the K Framework itself, run: